generality/Recombination_rate_estimation/README.md

 Step2.r:

 We need a r-package named 'tmvtnorm'[3] to create gmap.
-In this step, we estimate the mean of disturbance experiment's data set whose distribution will be truncated normal distribution.
+In this step, we estimate the mean of disturbance experiment's data set whose distribution is truncated normal distribution.

     Input parameters include: